opf/openproject/docs/user-guide/wysiwyg/README.md

 | Date of last update | `workPackageValue:1234:updatedAt`                            |
 | Version             | `workPackageValue:1234:version`                              |

+> **Please note**: If you are using a different language than English a translation of the commands can only be used in the text editor if all user languages (of all useres) of an instance are set to the same language (for example: German).
+Here Only the attribute to which the command refers is translated (`workPackageValue:1234:"translated atribute`).
+This also applies to the following commands.

 ### Available attributes for projects

 The following list contains all supported attribute names for the `projectValue`  and `projectLabel` macros.
 The examples all show references to the _current_ project the document is rendered in.
 They can also reference another project with `projectValue:"Identifier of the project":attribute`.